When pricing your product, do lower costs to lower prices, but do not forget to overlook value.

 - Competitors: Can you fill a gap that is not currently met by competitors?

 - Financials: At the very least your pricing model needs to cover both fixed and variable costs.

 From freemium to premium, you have to decide what is right for your company, your product and what fits industry standards.
-And let’s be honest, if we’re digging into all the strategy about pricing strategy then this should be an ebook not simply a blog.
-But, there are a few things that are universal, no matter which pricing scheme you choose:
+And let’s be honest, if we’re digging into everything there is to be said about pricing strategy then this should be an ebook not simply a blog.
+But, there are a few things that are universal, no matter which pricing scheme you choose.

 When pricing your product, do:

 Make Sure Your Price Covers All Costs

 This may seem like a “duh” statement, but all too often, we see clients that do not account for all costs when determining the appropriate price for their product.
 This means both fixed and variable costs.
 Think about staffing, marketing and overhead, not just material costs.
 Know the appropriate markup to meet your profit margin goal.
 Our outsourced controller services offers financial reporting to better understand your full costs.